Disney buttons have been produced in Australia in two eras. Unfortunately, the manufacturers’ identities have not been uncovered.

 Buttons like this were featured in ‘Just Buttons’ (an American magazine) in 1950, where they were described as from ‘overseas’.
 They are also seen in Peggy Osborne’s book ‘About Buttons.
 A Collector’s Guide 150 AD to the Present.’ on page 171.
 There they were described as Australian made from the 1930s.
 Whether this date is correct or not I have not been able to tell.
 There is advertising for Disney buttons dating to the 1938, but for the flat plastic cut-out type (see below).
 None-the-less they are most probably vintage Australian made buttons, and probably rare.

 I have been told these buttons were sold on Coronet cards, perhaps the partial card below is an example.
 Carol has a card of Bambi buttons on a ” distributed by Rex C. Norris card”.
-Either way, both firms were distributors, not manufacturers of the buttons.
+Either way, in both cases, the buttons were distributed, not manufactured, by the firms.

 In her book ‘ About Buttons.
 A Collector’s Guide, 150 AD to the Present’ Peggy Ann Osbourne reports the Coronet buttons ( Donald, Chip, Goofy and Bambi) as being made in Australia in the early 1940s.
 I think they were actually produced from 1948-1953 as that’s when they were advertised.